23 Wall Street: Early 20th century

-After J. P. Morgan Jr. helped fund the Allies of World War I, he received death threats, including an assassination attempt.
+After J. P. Morgan Jr. helped fund the Allies of World War I, he received death threats and survived an assassination attempt.
 To protect him, detectives were stationed outside and around 23 Wall Street for several months.
-According to the building's co-designer Livingston, a wire net across the roof would deflect any missile or bomb dropped onto the building, and the thick walls would prevent against damage from explosions.

-On September 16, 1920, the Wall Street bombing occurred outside the building, killing thirty-eight people and injuring hundreds more.
-Most of the bombing victims were killed or injured outside the building, but the blast also killed one Morgan employee.
+According to Livingston, a wire net across the roof would deflect any missile or bomb dropped onto the building, and the thick walls would prevent against damage from explosions.
+On September 16, 1920, the Wall Street bombing occurred outside the building, killing 38 people and injuring hundreds more.
+Most of the victims were outside the building, but the blast also killed one Morgan employee.
 The bomb damaged many of the Morgan building's interior spaces after shrapnel had entered through its large windows, causing between $500,000 and $600,000 in damage.
-The exterior received only superficial pockmarks from shrapnel.
+The exterior stonework received only superficial pockmarks from shrapnel.
 J.P.
 Morgan & Company said that, in defiance of those who committed the crime, it would not repair the exterior damage.
 More than four decades later, The New York Times described the pockmarks as "a badge of honor".

-During the late 1920s, Trowbridge & Livingston designed 15 Broad Street, an "L"-shaped skyscraper that wrapped around 23 Wall Street to the south and east.
+During the late 1920s, Trowbridge & Livingston designed 15 Broad Street, an L-shaped skyscraper that wrapped around 23 Wall Street to the south and east.
 The skyscraper contained a truss above the Morgan building.
 To allow the inclusion of this truss, J.P.
 Morgan & Co. leased the air rights above 23 Wall Street to the Equitable Trust Company, for which 15 Broad Street was being constructed.
 Heavy timbers were placed on 23 Wall Street's roof to protect it while the skyscraper was being built.
 By then, 23 Wall Street did not have sufficient space for J.P.
 Morgan & Co.'s needs, so the bank leased some space at 15 Broad Street in 1929.
 Trowbridge & Livingston prepared plans in 1930 for an addition to the Morgan building.
 The plans called for four rooms to be built above a small court on the southeast corner of the building at a cost of $74,000.
 As built, 23 Wall Street's top two floors had wrapped around that court and did not occupy the whole lot area.
+When the Broad Street subway station opened the next year, J.P.
+Morgan & Co. paid for the installation of bronze stanchions and railings at the subway entrances just outside 23 Wall Street.